andrew/ultimate-awesome/README.md

 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-learn-azure](https://github.com/fabianmagrini/awesome-learn-azure) - A curated list of resources for learning Microsoft Azure.
 - [awesome-algebraic-statistics](https://github.com/FatemehTarashi/awesome-algebraic-statistics) - A curated list of Algebraic Statistics tools and resources.
+- [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.
 - [developer-portfolio-homepages](https://github.com/fu4303/developer-portfolio-homepages) - 👩‍🎤🚧 WIP 🚧 A collection of portfolio homepages for GitHub users I have found very helpful for various things.
 From creative, to blog articles to coding structure.